daniazahid/IPAddressTracker/README.md

 # Frontend Hiring Test - IP Tracker Application (Intermediate)

-This test is a part of our hiring process at TuringTech for the Frontend Engineer position.
+This test is a part of the hiring process at TuringTech for the Frontend Engineer position.
 It should take you between 3 to 5 hours, depending on your experience, to implement the minimal version.
 But we thought about a few bonuses, so feel free to spend some time on them if you want.

 *Feel free to apply!
 Drop us a line with your LinkedIn/GitHub/Twitter at hr@turingtechnologies.org.*